£9.63 – £57.30

-Fillet is the ultimate luxury steak: lean, fine grained and exceptionally tender.
+Our Fillet Steak is the ultimate beef cut: lean, fine grained and exceptionally tender.
 It comes from a relatively small oval-shaped muscle that runs along the spine.
 Compared with other muscles, it doesn’t have to work very hard and that’s why the meat’s so tender.
 Sliced into thick, juicy steaks, this delicately flavoured cut needs very little cooking and almost melts in the mouth, making it a great choice for special occasions.

 Steak cooking tips